Looking Back at 2025: I Was There

-One of my favorite things to do at year’s end is to look back at the images that made the waning year especially memorable.
+One of my favorite things to do at year’s end is to look back at the images that made the departing year especially memorable.
 And each year, I think to myself, ‘Wow—this was probably my best year ever and there’s no way I’ll be able match that success next year.’
 You’d think maybe I’d learn after more than two decades of saying the same thing at the end of each year that maybe my pessimism is unjustified, yet here I am wrapping up another year doubting that I’ll ever be able to top it….

 I’ve already had a couple of Iceland aurora displays that qualify, and I added another one in February.
 This year’s, in addition to rivaling the best aurora shows I’ve witnessed (for both color and intensity), was especially memorable because it was so unexpected.
 I blogged about it three times: